ept-team/equinor-ctf-2022/writeups/Forensics/Never Gonna Give You Up/coldboots/README.md

 ![CyberChef tweaking.](cyberchef_deob.png "CyberChef tweaking.")

 Bah.
-This looks like a hassle to break up by hand, and MacOS' Powershell refused to run it due to local Windows specific references.
-Luckily there are some great, free Windows sandboxes like App.any.run that we can experiment with to see if dynamic analysis reveals interesting network traffic, new files or similar.
+This looks like a hassle to break up by hand, and MacOS' Powershell refuses to run it due to local Windows specific references.
+Luckily there are some great, free Windows sandboxes like [App.any.run](https://app.any.run/) that we can experiment with to see if dynamic analysis reveals interesting network traffic, new files or similar.

-Let's gather the core part of the ominous payload and save it to hack.bat, so we can download and run it directly on App.any.run.
-On the first try the window simply closes, but by accessing cmd and going to C:\Users\admin\AppData\Local\Temp we can just smash it again.
+Let's gather the core part of the ominous payload and save it to hack.bat, so we can upload and run it directly on App.any.run.
+In the first try the window simply closes, but by accessing cmd and going to C:\Users\admin\AppData\Local\Temp we can just smash it again.

 And what do you know - a flag pops out!